1. About OneMusic

 What types of music licences are there?

 There are several kinds of music licences available, but a public performance music licence is the most common for playing music for customers or staff in businesses.
-These licences are normally held by shops, bars, cafes, gyms, salons, museums, fun parks and many other businesses and organisations who play music protected by copyright.
+These licences are normally held by shops, bars, cafes, gyms, salons, museums, fun parks and many other businesses and organisations that play music protected by copyright.

 In Australia, a public performance music licence gives the licence holder the right to use the music created and owned by songwriters, composers, music publishers and record labels, who all come together to create and own the music you play in your business.
 These music creators are then paid from the licence fees for the use of their songs.